KDE/digikam-doc/batch_queue/bqm_workflow.rst

 .. contents::

-On the bottom right, The Batch Queue Manager has a tab named **Worflow** empty by default.
-This view is a list of containers wher user can store the prefered list of tools to assign to queues.
+On the bottom right, the Batch Queue Manager has a tab named **Worflow** which is empty by default.
+This view is a list where user can store the prefered set of tools to assign to queues.
 This list is saved and restored between sessions and can be re-used as well.

 A workflow store the order of tools to run over a queue, including all tools settings.
 This allows to reproduce easily a batch processing depending of use cases.
 A workflow has tree properties to be identified: a **Title** as text, a **Description** as text, and the amount of tools registered.
 All these information are stored in an XML file from your home directory.